*Updated September 2023

 Whether it’s your first move as a Defence family, or your 15th, there’s always something to do which can help make your up- or downlift smoother and less stressful.

 Here are some posting season hacks from our team to help smooth the way.
-With almost 50 moves between us as Defence families, we know what we’re talking about!
+With 56 moves (and counting) between us as Defence families, we know what we’re talking about!

 1. Meet your new best friend